-On July 19, 2019, Governor Cuomo signed the Farm Workers Bill, which establishes the Farm Laborers Fair Labor Practices Act to protect farm worker rights and ensure equitable housing and working conditions.
+On July 19, 2019, former Governor Cuomo signed the Farm Workers Bill, which establishes the Farm Laborers Fair Labor Practices Act to protect farm worker rights and ensure equitable housing and working conditions.
 The bill grants farm workers overtime pay, a day of rest each week, disability and Paid Family Leave coverage, unemployment benefits and other labor protections.
 The bill took effect on January 1, 2020.

 Effective January 1, 2021

 Migrant Farm Worker Housing Permit:

 Employers are required to contact the NYS Department of Health (or local County Health Department) and apply for a permit to operate a farm or processing labor camp which will be occupied by one or more migrant workers.

 For information on the permitting process, please contact the NYS Department of Health at 518-402-7600.

 - Wages and Overtime: All farm workers, including Foreign Visa workers, must now be paid one and a half times the regular rate of pay for hours worked over 60 in a calendar week.
 For more information, please contact the NYS Department of Labor at 833-NY-FARMS (833-693-2767) or learn more about Wage order.

 - Day of Rest: Employers must provide at least one day (24 consecutive hours) of rest in every calendar week.
 The employer must designate, and notify the worker in advance of, their day of rest and, whenever possible, ensure that the day off coincides with a traditional day for religious worship.
 Farm workers are permitted to voluntarily work on the day of rest, provided the employer pays them at the overtime rate.
 Employers must keep a weekly record of hours and days worked.
 For more information, please contact the NYS Department of Labor at 833-NY-FARMS (833-693-2767) or learn more about Wage order.